gd-codes/saic-test-2021/Task 1/readme.md

 8. I used `curl -T` to transfer a random text file, and it actually uploaded it ! (permanently, this stayed even after rebooting the VM). *This could be a potential vulnerability.* I could upload a script that lists files outside these folders and sends me whatever info i need, although i can't execute it yet using ftp (i'm not sure how otherwise, if i have that much access, i might be able to directly get that info).
 9. I didn't try much with SSH.
 I got the public key fingerprints of the machine from nmap's output, but by now I started focusing more on the other questions.
 I tried a few random username/password guesses including hackme, saic, etc, *just in case* XD, but if authentication is with a private key string from `ssh-keygen` then these won't work anyway.
 10. Later I came back to this task and tried some [nmap scripts](https://nmap.org/nsedoc/categories/safe.html), the *http-\** ones to try to check for git repos, list (ls) files without returning index.html, etc. These didn't show anything useful.
-11. I started attempting (unsuccessfully) to spoof my IP to its own address (192.168.1.3) to get in (using `nmap -S` and adding `X-Forwarded-For:` HTTP header), but didn't actually complete it.
-I could set up port forwarding on my router to allow TCP connections to happen with this.
-Although i'm not sure if IP spoofing will get me anything new, more info might only be limited to localhost (127.0.0.1) which is within the VM.
-I also know the least about this.
+11. I also thought of trying to spoof my IP (using `nmap -S` and adding `X-Forwarded-For:` HTTP header), but didn't actually complete it.
+I could set up port forwarding on my router to allow TCP connections to complete with this.
+But I'm not sure if  this will be useful anyway, if I can't substitute it with 127.0.0.1.
+And I'm already on the local/private network and other IPs in this subnet will probably also have same level of access.

 ### Scripts & Tools

 - Primarily, the command that was most useful here was `nmap`.
 This is also the only one I had to install (others are usually present by default, like curl, ping, arp, etc).
-It can be downloaded using `brew` on MacOS or `apt-get` on *nix, other options on the [website](https://nmap.org/download.html).
+It can be downloaded using `brew` on MacOS or `apt-get` on *nix, from binaries on Windows, other options on the [website](https://nmap.org/download.html).
 - I didn't write any other programs for this (other than the one in Task 2)

 ### What I learnt
-I think most of the things  came across are listed in the long description above, many of them were new to me.
+I think most of the things I found out are listed in the long description above, many of them were new to me.
 `Nmap` was the most valuable finding - this has a huge number of features to extract info from IP packets in all sorts of ways.

 Other than that, I also found out details about a lot more commands like